-I mailed that letter 2 years ago and have yet to receive a response.
-Actually that’s not true.
-I think out of spite, the chickens are pooing more than ever.
-They poo on their roost, they poo on their grain scoop, they poop in their coop.
+I mailed that letter 2 years ago and have yet to receive a response from the hens.
+Actually that's not true.
+I think out of spite, the chickens are pooping more than ever.
+They poo on their roost, they poo on their grain scoop, they poo in their coop.

 Because of this unfortunate horror that occurs approximately once every minute, it didn't take me long to figure out I'd better find a use for this stuff.

 On a whim when I first got chickens a decade ago I threw all of the chickens' bedding (including all of their poop) into a compost bin and waited.
 Not a lot happened.
 Then I discovered hot composting and all KINDS of stuff happened.
 I can now turn a bin of straw and poop into useable compost in a month.
 You can read about how to hot compost here, and you do NOT need to have chicken poop for it.

 There are a few clues as to when your compost is ready to be used in the garden.
 It has a sweet sort of smell to it like black earth and it's crumbly.

-Just as I was at my deepest depths of compost despair because my compost smelled but didn't look like soil.
-I strongly considering getting rid of the chickens and moving to a shiny skyscraper with a quick witted doorman named Charles … I got some secret information.
+One year I was at my deepest depths of compost despair because my compost smelled but didn't look like soil.
+I strongly considering getting rid of the chickens and moving to a shiny skyscraper with a quick witted doorman named Charles.
+But then I got some secret information.

-3 weeks ago I went to a talk from a local organic CSA farmer.
-This guy is SERIOUSLY into the science of agriculture.
+I went to a talk from a local organic CSA farmer.
+These people are SERIOUSLY into the science of agriculture.
 Plan B Organics is run by 2 brothers and a wife who not only farm but have travelled to Mexico to learn about generations old organic farming practices.

 During this talk I grabbed onto one tiny piece of information and locked it into my brain. (the stuff about calcium absorption, hormones, plant DNA and such tried really hard to make it into my brain but ricocheted right off unfortunately)